(A) Conflict with Revised Code

 (i) A county agency may contract with the chief administrator of a nonpublic school or with any school district board of education that has adopted a resolution under section 3319.089 of the Revised Code.

 (ii) A contract shall provide for a participant to volunteer or work at the school as a classroom aide.
-If that is impossible or impractical, the contract may provide for the participant to volunteer to work in another position at the school.
+When that is impossible or impractical, the contract may provide for the participant to volunteer to work in another position at the school.

 (iii) A contract may provide for the nonpublic school or board of education to receive funding to pay for coordinating, training, and supervising participants volunteering or working in schools.